FTSE 100 opens lower | Oil prices under pressure – Daily Business

 REFRESH PAGE FOR UPDATES

 London equities opened the second half of the year as the first ended with a further fall.
-The FTSE 100 was down almost 60 points at the open at 7,110.60.
+The FTSE 100 was down almost 60 points at the open at 7,110.60, but recovered to trade 10 points down at 7,159.37 after the first half hour.

 A number of reports on the economy are due later which will influence the market’s direction.